top of page

 When accountability flows from purpose, not power, people lean in.
 Show them how hitting the standard matters to clients, the mission, or the bigger picture.
 It becomes a shared mission, not just a leader's demand.

 You can’t expect people to own responsibilities you never discussed.
-Empathy means having ongoing, honest conversations.
+Empathy means seeing where they are coming from and if they have the right skills or resources and having ongoing, honest conversations.
 People must feel seen before they feel accountable.

 You already know the cost of letting problems fester.
 Make feedback regular, real, and future-focused.
-Allow individuals to make necessary adjustments before a crisis arises.
+Allow individuals to make necessary adjustments before a crisis arises and share it as a gift towards their development of continuous learning.

 If you expect accountability, model it.
 Miss deadlines?
 Own it.
 Mess up?
 Admit it.
-When leaders show they’re human, it breeds respect and less excuses.
+When leaders show they’re human, it breeds respect and fewer excuses.
+Getting straight to the point and owning your problems creates a safe place for them to as well.
+This saves time and productivity.

-Assessments, check-ins, peer accountability groups.
+Strengths and values assessments, check-ins, peer accountability groups.
 These are more than “feel good” toys.
 They will help you see blind spots, align motivations, and get ahead of friction.
+Start with the VIA, values in Action free assessment to get to know your team.

 The big mindshift: It’s not empathy vs. accountability. they can both work hand in hand.